Pravin-Ade/DevOps-Zone/Interview-QA.md

- Micro services:
+ ## nMicro services:

+ Q 1.
 Two micro services need to communicate. what are your options? how do you decide?

  1. Syncronus communication (HTTP /REST / gRPC)
     - service A calls service B and wait for a response